What Is The Silvertown Tunnel?

 How much did it cost?

-Construction of the tunnel is eating up something like £1.2 billion (2020 estimate).
-It'll then cost another estimated £1 billion over 25 years to pay for maintenance, financing and operation.
-Riverlinx paid up-front costs and will be paid back by TfL through money collected from tolls.
+Construction of the tunnel ate up something like £1.2 billion (2020 estimate).
+It'll now cost another estimated £1 billion over 25 years to pay for maintenance, financing and operation.
+The constructor Riverlinx paid up-front costs and will be paid back by TfL through money collected from tolls.

 Tolls?
 Wait, what?

 That's right.
-The new tunnel will require you to part with some pounds if you want to use it.
+The new tunnel requires you to part with some pounds if you want to drive through.
 The charges are confusing, with three variables: time of day, type of vehicle, and how you pay.

 During peak hours (6am-10am and 4pm-7pm, Monday to Friday), the fee is £4 for cars and small vans, £2.50 for a motorbike or moped, £6.50 for a large van, and £10 for an HGV.